Chronosymbolic/Chronosymbolic-Learning/README.md

 # Chronosymbolic Learning
-Artifact for paper "Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning"
+Artifact for the paper "Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning"

-- See `./experiment` for some important results and configurations
+- See `./experiment` for some significant results and configurations

-- See `./examples` for examples on how our tool works
+- See `./examples` for examples of how our tool works

 ## Requirement (To set up our environment)
 Python (3.7.0 or higher, and anaconda recommended)